 Once the initial permit has been pulled, pallet rack installation can begin.
 Our professional rack installers will install the racking in accordance with all city/county/state codes.

-5. Special Assessment
+5. Special Inspection

 The permitting authority requires an independent testing company to verify the rack was installed and anchored properly.